-It’s the hardest thing to nourish your plants from seed only to have them turn strange on you.
-Should you kill it?
+It’s the hardest thing to nourish your plants from seed only to have them not thrive.

 Maybe some of the leaves are turning yellow.